In the NewsUpcoming Events, Media and Podcasts

 December 10, 2020

-In 2018, the Community Health Center of Buffalo, Inc. made a major decision to invest in the construction of a comprehensive Physical Therapy Department located on the 4th floor of CHCB’s Buffalo facility, overlooking Benwood Ave.
+In 2018, The Community Health Center of Buffalo, Inc, Inc. made a major decision to invest in the construction of a comprehensive Physical Therapy Department located on the 4th floor of CHCB’s Buffalo facility, overlooking Benwood Ave.

 As part of an ongoing vision to offer connected, collaborative services, conveniently located under one roof, CHCB Inc. Physical Therapy is fully equipped to service a wide population of patients including children, adults, pregnant women, elderly, and those that are physically disabled.